Murrieta Custom Dentures

 Your Options

-Full, Partial, or Implant-Supported: Which Denture Fits Your Situation?
+Full, Partial, or Snap-On: Which Denture Fits Your Situation?

-The right type depends on how many teeth are missing, the condition of the ones that remain, and what you’re willing to invest in stability.
+The right type depends on how many teeth are missing, the condition of the ones that remain, and how much stability you want to invest in.
 Here’s how to think about each.

 Full (Complete) Dentures

-A full denture replaces every tooth on an arch — upper, lower, or both.
-The upper sits against the palate and relies on suction plus a thin layer of adhesive; the lower rests on the ridge with less surface area, which is why lower-denture stability is trickier.
-Custom full dentures built from accurate impressions and a proper bite registration fit significantly better than stock tray sets — and a well-fitting upper denture rarely needs adhesive at all.
+A full denture replaces every tooth on an arch.
+The upper relies on suction plus a thin layer of adhesive; the lower rests on a smaller ridge, which is why lower stability is trickier.
+Custom full dentures built from accurate impressions and a real bite registration fit dramatically better than stock-tray sets — and a well-made upper rarely needs adhesive at all.

 Partial Dentures

-Two to four dental implants placed in the jawbone give a full denture something to lock onto.
+Two to four dental implants give a full denture something to lock onto.
 The result: no sliding, no adhesive, and chewing force close to natural teeth.
-Snap-on overdentures come out for cleaning; fixed hybrid (All-on-4) prostheses are screwed in and cleaned in the mouth like implant-supported bridges.
+Snap-on dentures in Murrieta come out for cleaning and click back into place; fixed hybrid (All-on-4) prostheses are screwed in and cleaned in the mouth like dental bridges.

-Implant support also solves the biggest long-term problem with conventional dentures: bone loss.
-Without roots — or implants functioning as roots — the jawbone under a denture resorbs steadily, and the denture that fit perfectly at delivery wobbles two years later.
-Implants keep the bone active and full.
-The Cleveland Clinic’s denture overview explains the relationship between bone and denture fit in plain language.
+Snap-on support also solves the biggest long-term problem with conventional dentures: bone loss.
+Without roots — or implants acting as roots — the jaw under a denture resorbs steadily, and the set that fit at delivery wobbles a couple of years later.
+The Cleveland Clinic’s denture overview explains the bone-to-fit relationship in plain language.

 The Big Comparison